ashlytjose1998/MyPythonWaffles/README.md

 # MyPythonWaffles
-This is my sample repository.
+This is a collection of basic projects on my way to discover Python.